 Correction: Elderly Deaths-Murder Suspect

-In a story published March 23, 2018, about a Texas murder suspect accused in three attacks on elderly women, The Associated Press erroneously reported the suspect's last name in the last paragraph of the story
+In a story published May 16, 2019, about a Dallas man previously arrested in the death of an 81-year-old woman who was charged with killing more elderly women, The Associated Press erroneously reported that Billy Chemirmir was in the U.S. illegally

-DALLAS -- In a story published March 23, 2018, about a Texas murder suspect accused in three attacks on elderly women, The Associated Press erroneously reported the suspect’s last name in the last paragraph of the story.
-His name is Billy Chemirmir, not Shemirmir.
-It also deletes a reference to a jewelry box being stolen from the 91-year-old woman who survived.
+DALLAS -- In a story published May 16, 2019, about a Dallas man previously arrested in the death of an 81-year-old woman who was charged with killing at least 11 more elderly women, The Associated Press erroneously reported that Billy Chemirmir was in the U.S. illegally.
+He was a permanent U.S. resident.
+The AP also incorrectly referred to a jewelry box being stolen from a 91-year-old woman.